 There's no limit to what you can do at Key West from touring Dry Tortugas National Park to swimming with wild dolphins, visiting Ernest Hemingway's home, or shopping in Mallory Square which, incidentally, happens to be one of the most popular destinations to catch a sunset.
 Some of the most incredible diving spots in the U.S. are located off the shores of Key West like the Vandenberg Wreck or those in Fort Zachary Taylor Historic State Park.

-With a population of less than 7,000 souls, Sanibel Island is Florida's own small-town island off the southwest coast of Florida.
-Although the land mass is only 17 square miles, Sanibel Island has gained popular attention for its shelling beaches, spectacular crystal clear turquoise water, and few enough tourists to make the island feel like your own private resort.
+With a population of fewer than 7,000 souls, Sanibel Island is Florida's own small-town island off the southwest coast of Florida.
+Although the landmass is only 17 square miles, Sanibel Island has gained popular attention for its shelling beaches, spectacular crystal clear turquoise water, and few enough tourists to make the island feel like your own private resort.

 More than half of the island is made up of wildlife refuges including the J.N.
 Darling National Wildlife Refuge, established to protect one of the largest mangrove ecosystems in the U.S. The abundance of wildlife grants you the lovely chance to witness flamingos, exotic birds, and dolphins just outside your hotel window or along your hiking path.
 Sanibel Island welcomes you to relax on the beach, collect shells along the shore, dive in the calm waves, and much more.